What Is Wow Science?

 Wow!
 Science Camp Locations

-Why don’t you do only science experiments and projects all day every day of camp?
+Why don’t you do only STEM experiments and projects all day every day of camp?

 We have learned that to stimulate and sustain interest in science among children, inserting valuable related lessons and activities in fun, interactive, engaging ways is critical.
 We are excited to announce the expansion of our program to include Arts.
+Our research shows that for a lot of children, the intersection of art and science is the sweet spot for cultivating their interest in science.
 Our STEAM Ahead Initiative (STEAM - Science, Technology, Engineering, Arts and Math) is meant to explore the intersection of science and arts.
-See our homepage for additional details.

 Why do you review math at your camp?